Winter pants Oakleaf Fall camo for WSS parka

 The same applies to the white side of the pants: it is tailored from pieces of white fabric that are slightly different in color.
 Inside the insulation from recycled clothing is used, as it was in the originals.
 The Germans collected the old uniforms, as well as civilian clothes (including trophy and confiscated) and recycled it, getting a cloth like a loose blanket.
 The composition of such insulation varied due to the heterogeneity of the raw materials.
 In general, winter suits were not very warm.
 They had to be worn over a shirt, a cloth uniform and a sweater (a multilayer military uniform system is used to date).
 In a full suit, it is comfortable down to -15 degrees Celsius, however, this is not enough for guard duty (long inactivity), for this there were a special overcoat and guard boots.

+We have been attentive to the details, found and copied even minor and unnoticeable at first glance features.
 Button loops have a round end (eyelet) and a perpendicular limiting seam (lock) at the other end.
 Not expensive copies have loops with a wedge-shaped end, because this is the norm for modern equipment, and the Germans did not use them in the mid-1940s (extremely rarely on clothes 1944-1945).

 On the left is the correct buttonhole shape for German winter suits, with a clip at the end.
 On the right are 2 variants of non-characteristic loops, which, however, can be found on some copies.